Jonathan Cake

 Jonathan James Cake (born 31 August 1967) is an English actor who has worked on various TV programmes and films.
-His notable screen roles include Jack Favell in Rebecca (1997), Oswald Mosley in Mosley (1997), Japheth in the NBC television film Noah's Ark (1999), Tyrannus in the ABC miniseries Empire (2005) and Det.
+His notable screen roles include Jack Favell in Rebecca (1997), Oswald Mosley in Mosley (1998), Japheth in the NBC television film Noah's Ark (1999), Tyrannus in the ABC miniseries Empire (2005), and Det.
 Chuck Vance on the ABC drama series Desperate Housewives (2011–2012).

 Early life

 Cake was born in Worthing, Sussex.
 His father was a glassware importer and his mother a school administrator.
-He is the youngest of three sons.
+He is the youngest of three boys.

-When he was four years old, he was invited on stage during a traditional British pantomime for children.
+When he was four years old he was invited on stage during a traditional British pantomime for children.
 This exposure ignited his interest in the performing arts.
-By the age of eight, Jonathan had taken drama classes and took part in plays.
-As a teenager, he toured Britain with London's National Youth Theatre.
+By the age of eight Jonathan had taken drama classes and took part in plays.
+As a teenager he toured Britain with London's National Youth Theatre.

-After leaving school, Cake studied English at Corpus Christi College, Cambridge.
+After leaving school Cake studied English at Corpus Christi College, Cambridge.
 He became a rugby player in college and graduated in 1989.
 He attended a two-year training programme at the Bristol Old Vic Theatre School, then trained with the Royal Shakespeare Company.